JohnnyTeutonic/MLP_Template/README.md

 - C++ 17
 - Built using MSVC
 ## File information
-- src/neural_network_multilclass.cpp can be used for multi-class classification
-- src/neural_network_regression.cpp can be used for both regression and binary classificaiton
+- src/neural_network_multiclass.cpp can be used for multi-class classification and binary classification and is the main class to use for this project
 ## Build instructions on Windows
 - from the root directory of the project, using the Visual Studio Developer command prompt, run the following commands:
 ```